RomaLetodiani/book-notes/The Dip/README.md

 ---

 #### Serial Quitters Spend a Lot of Time in Line

 While starting up something new is thrilling, your effort will only pays off after you get through the Dip.
 Countless entrepreneurs have perfected the starting part, but give up long before finishing paying their dues.
 The bad news is that when you start over, you get very little credit for how long you stood in line with your last great venture.

-if it takes ten impressions to make an impact, and you've delieved the eight, that switch is going to cost you a lot of time, money and energy.
+if it takes ten impressions to make an impact, and you've delivered the eight, that switch is going to cost you a lot of time, money and energy.

 ---

 #### Salespeople Who Quit

 Selling is about a transference of emotion, not a presentation of facts. if it were just a presentation of facts, then a PDF flyer or a Website would be sufficient(enough) to make the phone ring.

 Please understand this: If you'are not able to get through the Dip in an exceptional way, you must quit and change your focus to something else.